samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ```
 In the above example we transformed ``powern`` function with 2 arguments to ``power2`` function with only one argument.
 The line which did this conversion was ``power2 = partial(powern,n=2)``.
 If you look closer you will notice ``partial`` itself is a function which is called by ``powern`` as it's first argument and `2` as the second.
 The ``partial`` function under the hood freezes argument ``n`` with number ``2`` and gives us another function which we name it ``power2``.
-If it was F# we could we could compose `power2` with other functions and create new functions.
-The following is to calculate sum of squares of first n natural numbers using ``power2`` function in F#.
+If it was F# we could compose `power2` with other functions and create a new function.
+The following is to calculate sum of squares of first n natural numbers using ``power2`` in F#.

 ```f#
 let sumOfSquares n =